investment was definitely worth it - Bertram Peterson

 "At the time, the cost was considerable, but the investment was definitely worth it, both academically and professionally."

 Bertram Peterson is a Photovoltaics Engineer and Solar Energy Instructor from Mexico.
-He enrolled in the online Solar Energy Engineering MicroMasters Program in 2018.
+He participated in the online Solar Energy Engineering MicroMasters Program.
+Read about his experience.

 What was your motivation for enrolling in the program?